omrihaviv/react-native-boilerplate/README.md

 # react-native-boilerplate
-React Native + Redux + React Navigation boilerplate
+React Native + Expo + Redux + React Navigation boilerplate

 ## How to make it work
 1. Make sure you have [Node.js](https://nodejs.org/en/download/) installed